Cooking-Compass/cooking-compass.github.io/index.md

 ### About

-Clicking on the 'About' link brings up a page containing information about the app, our vision, and frequently asked questions.
+Clicking on the 'About Us' link brings up a page containing information about the app, our vision, and frequently asked questions.

 <img src="images/WT-about.png">